A can of nicotine pouches on a table, a product subject to strict government regulation.

 Using a nicotine pouch is straightforward.
 A person simply places the small pouch between their upper lip and gum.
 Once in place, the moisture in the mouth activates the ingredients inside the pouch.
 This allows the body to absorb nicotine directly through the mucous membranes, which are the soft tissues lining the mouth.
 This method provides a steady, smokeless release of nicotine without any need for combustion, inhalation, or spitting.
 The effects are typically felt within a few minutes and can last anywhere from 30 minutes to an hour, depending on the brand and nicotine strength.

-How the FDA Regulates Nicotine Pouches
+Understanding FDA Regulation for Nicotine Pouches

 When it comes to nicotine pouches, the FDA holds all the cards.
 Because they are considered “new tobacco products,” they can’t be legally marketed in the U.S. without the agency’s explicit authorization.
 This involves a rigorous, multi-faceted review process designed to determine whether a product is appropriate for the protection of public health.
 For manufacturers, this means clearing several high-stakes regulatory hurdles before, during, and after launch.